Editorial advisory

 Water Verdict

-Montgomery County receives a fair water quality assessment with a grade of A and a score of 69.8 out of 100.
+Montgomery County, Ohio receives a fair water quality assessment with a grade of A and a score of 69.8 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments track 8 water bodies in the county's watershed, none of which are currently listed as impaired under the Clean Water Act.
+At the most recent USGS reading, local streamflow was below its historical mean at 63.8% — worth watching in drier seasons.

 Violation Context

-Montgomery County has recorded 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Montgomery County, Ohio show 5 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 1.0 violations per 100,000 people served, this rate is relatively low compared to many U.S. counties.
+For independent context, 4,442 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance